cbor-wg/array-tags/draft-ietf-cbor-array-tags.md

 The term "array" is used in a general sense in this document, unless further specified.
 The term "classical CBOR array" describes an array represented with CBOR major type 4.
-A "homogeneous array" is an array of elements that are all of the same type (the term is neutral whether that is a representation type or an application data model type).
+A "homogeneous array" is an array of elements that are all of the same type (the term is neutral as to whether that is a representation type or an application data model type).

+The terms "big endian" and "little endian" are used to indicate a most significant byte first (MSB first) representation of integers, and a least significant byte first (LSB first) representation, respectively.

 Typed Arrays        {#typedarrays}
 ============